0xEE00/app/README.md

 Serbia|NPS|+381 11 319 37 48|servicedesk@nps.rs
 Escalation|GoPro|+381 11 31 93 069|support@gopro.rs

-New issue can be created on [webpage](https://github.com/AdriaticOrg/app/issues/new).
+All issues related to functionality can be found on [List of issues](https://github.com/AdriaticOrg/app/issues).<br> [New issue](https://github.com/AdriaticOrg/app/issues/new) can be created by entering details for issue.